 If you bought thinking that the player is undervalued, then set a price target where you think he’s reasonably valued – and if that player reaches that point then it’s time to reassess the situation.

-Review the chart, fixtures, PB scores and performance data to see if there is an opportunity for further price rises – if you don’t feel confident then it’s time to market sell first.
+Review the chart, fixtures, match day scores and performance data to see if there is an opportunity for further price rises – if you don’t feel confident then it’s time to possibly put some offers into sell.